californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 All of these options require that you post the bail amount on your Courtesy Violation Information Notice (a document mailed to your address 2—3 weeks after getting a ticket).

-What to Expect in Traffic Court in California?
+What To Expect in Traffic Court in California?

 Your first appearance in Traffic Court will be an arraignment.
 The law enforcement officer who issued the citation will not be present at this session.
-However, he/she will be subpoenaed to appear during the hearing.
+However, they will be subpoenaed to appear during the hearing.
 At the arraignment, the judge will read out the charges, tell you your rights, and ask for your plea.
 You can plead guilty, not guilty, or no contest.
 The judge will then set a date for the next hearing.

 At the trial, you and your witnesses must step to the counsel table when the court calls your case.
-The officer will give his/her testimony first and then the court will allow you to question the officer.
+The officer will give their testimony first, and then the court will allow you to question the officer.
 The prosecutor may call you to the stand, but you do not have to testify.
-California upholds the defendant’s right to remain silent and not testify in their own case.
+California upholds the defendant's right to remain silent and not testify in their case.

 How to Prepare for Traffic Court in California